What it does

 for the per-class breakdown.

-For deeper attribution: combine with
+For deeper attribution:

-event_details grouped
+event_details can

 Arguments